Esther 10 – Mordecai’s Promotion

 · God arranged for Mordecai to have access to both Esther and the affairs of the kingdom.

-· God arranged the lot that was cast to give 11 months warning before the evil event (Esther 3:12-13).
+· God arranged the lot that was cast to give 11 months warning before the planned massacre (Esther 3:12-13).

 · God arranged that the decree command that the Jews be killed by private hands, instead of by the army of Persia – which would have been much more difficult to stop.

 · God arranged that Haman restrain his anger and not kill Mordecai immediately (Esther 5:10).

 · God arranged for Esther to delay her request; first asking for a banquet with the king and then another banquet.

 · God arranged for Haman’s anger to come to a peak on one particular day.